Side Banner

 The Hindu

-Gopinath Rajendran is an entertainment journalist and a film critic with over 7 years of experience.
-He is currently with The Hindu, Chennai and has previously worked with The New Indian Express.
+Gopinath Rajendran is an entertainment journalist and film critic from Chennai with nearly a decade of expertise in reviewing Tamil and English films and television shows.
+Currently contributing to The Hindu, he previously worked with The New Indian Express.

 Films reviewed on this Page